CogStream: Context-guided Streaming Video Question Answering: CogStream Task and Dataset

-\textbf{Global QA} Once the entire video $V_n=\{v_1,...,v_t,...,v_n\}$ have been processed (i.e., the stream ends), the model is tasked with reviewing the entire video content in conjunction with its associated QA pairs.
-This review aims to achieve comprehensive understanding and enable higher-level reasoning.
-Global QA addresses two primary tasks: (1) \textit{Global Analysis}, involving a detailed examination of complex topics, events, or underlying meanings within the video, requiring the model to interpret abstract concepts and recognize intricate relationships; (2) \textit{Overall Summary}, focusing on synthesizing information from all segments into a coherent summary of the overarching narrative or theme.
+\textbf{Global QA} Once the entire video $V_n=\{v_1, \ldots, v_t, \ldots ,v_n\}$ has been processed (i.e., stream ends), the model is tasked with reviewing the entire video in conjunction with its associated QA pairs.
+This review aims to achieve a comprehensive understanding and enable higher-level reasoning.
+Global QA addresses two tasks: (1) \textit{Global Analysis}: detailed examination of complex topics, events, or underlying meanings within the video, requiring the model to interpret abstract concepts and recognize intricate relationships; (2) \textit{Overall Summary}: synthesizes information from all segments into a coherent summary of the overarching narrative or theme.